Jailbreaking LLMs via Semantically Relevant Nested Scenarios with Targeted Toxic Knowledge: Related Works

 \section{Related Works}

 Large Language Models (LLMs) have exhibited impressive performance across a wide range of applications \cite{bai2022training,zhang2023planning,wu2024autogen}.
 Nevertheless, alongside their rapid adoption, growing attention has been directed toward AI safety and ethical concerns \cite{10.1145/3531146.3533088,10.5555/3666122.3667483}, especially in safeguarding LLMs from producing harmful outputs \cite{Gehman2020RealToxicityPromptsEN,weidinger2021ethical}.
 Studies such as \cite{yu2023gptfuzzer} reveal that LLMs remain susceptible to jailbreak attacks, which can circumvent protective measures and induce the creation of unsafe content.

-Prior research on jailbreak attacks \cite{mozes2023use,NEURIPS2023_fd661313} reveals that LLM vulnerabilities can be broadly categorized into two types: (1) White-box Attacks: These require access to model internals, such as gradient-based prompt optimization \cite{zou2023universal}.
-However, such methods are impractical for black-box LLMs.
-(2) Black-box Attacks: These rely solely on crafted prompts to bypass safeguards.
-For example, ReNeLLM \cite{ding2023wolf} inserts harmful queries into familiar task contexts, while FuzzLLM \cite{10448041} combines jailbreak templates into nested scenarios to distort model attention.
-Similarly, DeepInception \cite{li2024deepinception} uses story-based scenarios with embedded commands to elicit harmful outputs.
-Other approaches include LLM-generated adversarial queries (AutoDAN \cite{liu2023autodan}, PAIR \cite{chao2024jailbreaking}) or cipher-based obfuscation \cite{yuan2023gpt}.
-Our work focuses on nested scenario jailbreak, which is a black-box approach that generates jailbreak prompts directly using harmful queries instead of complex templates.
+Prior research on jailbreak attacks \cite{mozes2023use,NEURIPS2023_fd661313} reveals that LLM vulnerabilities can be broadly categorized into two types: